-Solution: Households may continue to live in their current unit when their family size exceeds the standard occupancy requirements by just one member.
+Challenge: More than 29 percent of tenant-based voucher households move two or more times while standard occupancy requirements by just one member.
 For example, under standard guidelines, a seven-person household living in a three-bedroom unit would be considered overcrowded and thus be required to move to a larger unit.
 Under this modified policy, the family may remain voluntarily in their current unit, avoiding the costs and disruption of moving.
 This initiative reduces the number of processed annual moves, increases housing choice among these families, and reduces our administrative and HAP expenses.